sandgraham/base-design-docs/README.md

 - Rows
 ```

-In our navigation, these pages will be grouped by their parent Pages.
+In our navigation, these pages will be grouped by their parent Canvases.
 Something like this:

 ```
 Setup